twyle/repo-template-ec2/README.md

  #### 2. Project Management

    1. **Coding standards** </br>

       The application had to adhere to the following coding standards:
       1. Variable names
       2. Function names
       3. Test driven development
+      4. Individual modules need 60% coverage and an overall coverage of 60%.
-      4. CI/CD pipeline has to pass before deployments.
+      5. CI/CD pipeline has to pass before deployments.
-      5. Commit messages format has to be adhered to.
+      6. Commit messages format has to be adhered to.
-      6. Only push code to github using development branches.
+      7. Only push code to github using development branches.
-      7. Releases have to be tagged.
+      8. Releases have to be tagged.

+   2. **Application development process management** </br>

+      The project uses JIRA for management.

  #### 3. Development Workflow